Ways to Engage

 Work in Progress / Journal Club

-We host a weekly Work in Progress meeting on Thursday afternoon from 1:30-2:30 pm in Jackson Hall and via Zoom.
+We host a weekly Work in Progress meeting on Thursday afternoon from 1:30-2:30 pm on the Twin Cities campus and via Zoom.
 These seminars are open to UMN faculty, staff and students.
-If you are interested in joining or presenting, please send a note to email@example.com.
+If you are interested in attending or presenting, please send a note to email@example.com.
 We look forward to hearing from you!

 iBAM faculty and staff at the annual iBAM Retreat to Itasca State Park in Park Rapids, Minnesota.